Sharpening Part 2 – The Journey

 The Four Components of a Tatakinomi: Blade, Handle, Kuchigane, Crown

 This component receives the reaction forces of hammer impacts from the blade’s shoulders converting these thrust forces acting in the handle’s long axis to compression forces acting on the handle’s end thereby preventing splitting and locking the tang tightly into the handle.
-It is a subtle but clever and effective design that combines the best features of both tang chisels and socket chisels without any of the downsides.
+It is a subtle but clever and highly effective design that combines the best features of both tang chisels and socket chisels without any of the downsides.

 The Crown